holepunchto/pear-bundle-analyzer/README.md

 # Drive Analyzer

-Static analysis of a Hyperdrive bundle.
-Performs static analysis on a Hyperdrive bundle to generate a delta-encoded warm-up map for a specified entrypoint and preloads.
+Static analysis of a Hyperdrive.
+Performs static analysis on a Hyperdrive to generate a delta-encoded warm-up map for a specified entrypoint and preloads.

 ```
 npm i drive-analyzer